edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 There are many existing solutions for load testing tools like k6, Locust, JMeter, and Artillery.
 While all these companies offer open-source load testers, they are typically meant for local use, meaning resources for producing high numbers of virtual users are limited to one host.
 However, our specifications require supporting at least 100k users per test, which necessitates a distributed architecture.

 It is possible to use an open-source tool in a distributed manner, but it involves managing all the necessary cloud infrastructure yourself.
-For example, [JMeter offers a guide](https://jmeter.apache.org/usermanual/jmeter_distributed_testing_step_by_step.html) and controller construct to help users run distributed tests.
+For example, JMeter offers a guide[^9] and controller construct to help users run distributed tests.
 If a company has very specific needs, it may consider developing an internal load testing tool rather than extending the capabilities of an open-source tool by distributing the test.

 This approach, however, involves significant complexity.
 Many open-source load testing tools offer managed cloud services that abstract away all the challenges of distribution.
 While this is a convenient option, it does come with limitations such as data ownership and cost.